This post may contain affiliate links. Read the full disclosure

 Hire a row boat at the Alpsee: A great activity for a sunny day, hire a row boat and explore the Alpsee at your own leisure, with views from the water of the royal residences

-Visit Tegelberg mountain: For breathtaking views, hikes and a popular alpine skiing region in Bavaria, with plenty of opportunities for winter sports.
+Visit Tegelberg mountain: For breathtaking views, hiking trails and a popular alpine skiing region in Bavaria, with plenty of opportunities for winter sports during the winter months.

 Spend time in Schwangau: Located 2 miles from Füssen on Germany’s Romantic Road, Schwangau is a lovely little town with plenty of Bavarian charm.
 Visit the old city centre with its traditional half-timbered houses, visit the Royal Thermal Bath or enjoy exploring the countryside by bike.

-Yes, Neuschwanstein Castle is definitely kid-friendly!
+Yes, Neuschwanstein Castle is family-friendly!
 You may find that younger kids get a bit restless on the tour of the castle, but there is plenty to explore outside and the kids will love getting up close to the castle.